TomasGarciaDev/CV/README.md

 **Tomas Garcia Music** (March '16 to November '21)
 _Music Studio Owner_

-As a freelance drumset teacher, Audio Engineer, and studio owner I was self-motivated to start and organize different music projects.
-I had to design a drumset lessons curriculum, self-assist and produce my remote drum tracking for clients, promote my business and bring new clients to my roster.
+* Designed and implemented a drumset lessons curriculum with over 50 students in my roster, resulting in lessons being more dynamic and students progressing faster.
+* Created and produced a remote drum tracking service, looking for clear communication with my clients and delivering high-end recordings.
+* Promoted and managed my business, keeping track of budgets, and attracting new clients to my roster.

 **2k12 estudios** (February '12 to June '16)
 _Drummer/Composer_

- *2k12 estudio*, was a music production, composition, and sound design service for the Audiovisual Industry.
-As one of the partners and founder members, I was one of the composers and studio musicians.
-We worked and researched different, and creative, ways of applying music and sound to the moving images.
-During my time in the company, I was in charge of the creation and supervision of the website contents and design, as well as developing our collective view of the direction of the company.
+* As partner and founder, collectively designed a vision for the company.
+Looking for a creative approach to music production, composition, and sound design for the [Audiovisual Industry](https://vimeo.com/channels/488410).
+* Working as a composer and studio musician, I had to deliver world-class productions in a short period of time.
+* Developed and supervised the website contents and design, keeping a good feed for the blog and attractive content.

 ## Skills